fastrgv/AdaVenture/README.md

 ## Setup & Running Adaventure:

-The application's main directory [./avent/] contains files for deployment on 3 platforms:  1)windows, 2)OS-X, 3)linux, in addition to source code.
+The application's root directory [./avent/] contains files for deployment on 3 platforms:  1)windows, 2)OS-X, 3)linux, in addition to source code.
 If you are NOT running windows, you do not need .dll files.
 If you are NOT running OS-X, you do NOT need the subdirectory named ./adaventure.app/.

+Mac users see "osx-setup.txt".
-(Windows users see also:  windows-setup.txt)
+Windows users see "windows-setup.txt".

 Unzip the archive.
 On Windows, 7z [www.7-zip.org] works well for this.